View Clare CONWAY's Notice on bendigoadvertiser.com.au and share memories

 At the conclusion of Mass refreshments will be provided in St. Kilian's Hall.
 The Funeral cortege will then proceed to the Bendigo Monumental Cemetery (main gate Carpenter Street).

-Vigil Prayers and Rosary will be held at the Catherine McAuley College Chapel, 164 Barkly Street, Bendigo on THURSDAY EVENING (June 27th, 2019) commencing at 6.30pm.
+Vigil Prayers and Rosary will be held at the Catherine McAuley College Chapel, 164 Barkly Street, Bendigo TOMORROW EVENING (Thursday June 27th, 2019) commencing at 6.30pm.

 BENDIGO FUNERALS